• Home

 Why are Baby Boomers at risk for STDs?

-The Baby Boomer generation has always enjoyed having fulfilling sex lives, but cultural norms have more or less dictated how “acceptable” the topic is.
+The Baby Boomer generation has long enjoyed free love, but cultural norms have more or less dictated how “acceptable” the topic is.
 As these norms have changed to be more accepting throughout the years, Baby Boomers have grown to feel more comfortable about being open about their sexual needs and behaviors.

 Through efforts by advocacy groups and educational institutions looking to spread sexual health awareness, such as Services and Advocacy for LGBT Elders and the Sexuality and Aging Consortium, we as a society have learned more about the sexual lives of our nation’s seniors.
 Additionally, through the representation of sex between seniors in entertainment, this behavior has been normalized.

-Considering that many seniors are growing familiar with connecting with others via social media (in fact, 10 percent of all Facebook users are Baby Boomers), it’s no surprise that dating and hookup apps have begun to make an impact on senior sexuality.
+Considering that many seniors are growing familiar with connecting with others via social media (33.8 million Baby Boomers were on Facebook in 2022), it’s no surprise that dating and hookup apps have begun to make an impact on senior sexuality.
 Many sites and mobile apps designed to facilitate casual and long-term sexual relationships between seniors have seen a rise in popularity throughout the past couple of decades.
 This growth shows no sign of slowing down.

-Obviously, one downside to this normalization is that increased sexual activity means increased exposure to STDs.
+One downside to this normalization is that increased sexual activity means increased exposure to STDs.
 This problem is worsened by some seniors’ dated views on condoms and other contraceptives.
-Whether an individual has religious views that prohibit the use of condoms or simply sees no point in using them after menopause, choosing to forego protection during sex can obviously have bad consequences when it comes to the spread of disease.
+Whether an individual has religious views that prohibit the use of condoms or does not see the point in using them after menopause, choosing to forego protection during sex can have bad consequences when it comes to the spread of disease.

 There’s no question that STDs can have a severe effect on your quality of life.
-From causing severe discomfort to potentially fatal consequences — read more about hepatitis C and HIV/AIDs here — it’s essential that sexually active seniors take the threat of STDs seriously.
+From causing severe discomfort to potentially fatal consequences — read more about hepatitis C and HIV/AIDs here — sexually active seniors must take the threat of STDs seriously.

 The Importance of Senior STD Testing